b63/dintproxy/README.md

   - [dint](https://github.com/b63/dint)

 The quick-and-dirty way to get Crypto++ and dint is to first clone and build dint locally.
-Then add the following symoblic link to the root directory of this project.
+Then add the following symoblic links to the root directory of this project.
 Assuming dint was cloned in the same parent directory,
 ```bash